-Last April during the annual Spring Meeting, the World Bank Group laid down the foundation of the strategy to launch the digitalisation of the Africa’s economies.
-It emerged a mixed picture, the Panellist being aware that the “World Bank’s gamble on building digital economies in Africa comes with a number of risks”,as it has been reported: http://www.gica.global/article/live-wbg-imf-spring-meetings-2018.
+Last April during the annual Spring Meeting, the World Bank Group laid down the foundation of the strategy to launch the digitalisation of Africa’s economies.
+It emerged a mixed picture, the Panellists being aware that the “World Bank’s gamble on building digital economies in Africa comes with a number of risks”, as it has been reported: http://www.gica.global/article/live-wbg-imf-spring-meetings-2018.

 In our Group https://www.linkedin.com/groups/4682884 we have extensively discussed the digitalisation as a means to realize financial inclusion that is the main avenue to achieve the inclusive growth’s overall goal.
 The Spring Meeting indirectly has confirmed this reasoning.

 But there are other lessons to learn.
-The entire architecture of the digitalisation could risk to collapse because the tree Pillars’ Strategy designed to sustain it could be a hazard, on the grounds, among other factors, that “African investors remain risk adverse” and …. the funding requests lack of “speaking the language required for investment”.
+The entire architecture of the digitalisation could risk collapsing because the tree Pillars’ Strategy designed to sustain it could be a hazard, on the grounds, among other factors, that “African investors remain risk-averse” and …. the funding requests lack “speaking the language required for investment”.

 Above situations are well-known to the Africa business’ insiders, which the financial establishment have nowadays certified.
 And if WB-IMF, the chiefs African Entrepreneurs and Financiers and Nigerian businessman and banker Tony Elumelu– who five years ago launched Africapitalism (https://www.linkedin.com/pulse/africapitalism-creating-shared-value-community-based-economy-ascanio/)- said that, we must believe them.

-Analysing the investments’ trend it has emerged that the real estate has much appealing to detriment to other productive sectors and particularly of the investments aiming at financing small and medium sized business, which are the backbone of countries’ economy.
+Analysing the investments’ trend it has emerged that the real estate has much appealed to a detriment to other productive sectors and particularly of the investments aiming at financing small and medium-sized business, which are the backbone of countries’ economy.
 We don’t say that the real estate should be neglected; on the contrary, it is a good vehicle, on condition to be equalised with other productive sectors.

-The reasons behind African investors/entrepreneurs’ attitude deserve attention and may be the sociologists could help and provide us with a comprehensive explanation, which is very important when it comes to propose remedies.
+The reasons behind African investors/entrepreneurs’ attitude deserve attention and maybe the sociologists could help and provide us with a comprehensive explanation, which is very important when it comes to proposing remedies.